EnviDat/websnap/README.md

 # websnap

-### Copies API JSON files to a S3 bucket or a local machine.
+### Copies files retrieved from an API to a S3 bucket or a local machine.

-## Purpose

-This project was developed to facilitate EnviDat resiliency and support continuous operation during server maintenance.

-<a href="https://www.envidat.ch" target="_blank">EnviDat</a> is the environmental data
-portal of the Swiss Federal Institute for Forest, Snow and Landscape Research WSL.

 ## Installation